ATV World

 ATV World, was one of two free-to-air English language television channels in Hong Kong, the other being its arch-rival TVB Pearl.
-Its sister station, ATV Home, broadcast in Cantonese language.
+Its sister station, ATV Home, broadcast in the Cantonese language.
 It is owned and operated by Asia Television, and was broadcast from the ATV Enterprises Office at 25–37 Dai Shing Street in Tai Po Innovation Park in Tai Po, which is in the Tai Po District, in the North East region of Hong Kong's New Territories.